12 Illustration Styles Every Illustrator Should Know

 Image Source: Inspiration Grid

-While this could be grouped under "retro," as the psychedelic aesthetic was popular in the '60s and '70s, it's been such an influential style that it deserves acknowledgment.
+While this could be grouped under "retro" as the psychedelic aesthetic was popular in the '60s and '70s, it's such a definitive style we felt it deserves its own acknowledgement.

-Chris Dyer is a talented illustrator and street artist who communicates his message using a psychedelic style and creates colorful, striking pieces in public spaces.
+Chris Dyer is a talented illustrator and street artist who uses a psychedelic style to communicate his message and create colorful, striking pieces in public spaces.

 Finding your illustration style

-Finding your illustration style is an exciting journey, but it takes some time.
+Finding your illustration style is an exciting journey, but it usually takes some time.

 One individual artist might experiment with a few styles and never commit to one.
-But having a distinct style you've homed in on can be an advantage in finding work and growing your career as an illustrator, as brands and fans will develop a taste for that particular style and keep coming back.
+Having a distinct style that you've homed in on, though, can be an advantage in finding work and growing your career as an illustrator, as brands and fans will develop a taste for that particular style and keep coming back.

 Know yourself

-This might sound a bit "self-help,” but the more in tune you are with your authentic self and what makes you unique, the easier it will be to tap into an individual style.
+This might sound a little bit "self-help,” however, the more in tune you are with your authentic self and what makes you unique, the easier it will be to tap into an individual style.

 Find what you enjoy